Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/spa-basics-leveraging-features.md

 In case `setAffinity` is called multiple times, the provided values will all be merged together.

-**Note:** If the same key is provided more than once, the latest encountered value is used, and the earlier keys are overriden.
+**Note:** If the same key is provided more than once, the latest encountered value is used, and the earlier keys are overridden.

 ```javascript
 nostojs(api => {